littlehorse-enterprises/littlehorse/docs/docs/01-overview.md

 Building applications on LittleHorse enables engineering teams to save on infrastructure costs, reduce time to market, and deliver more robust software with less downtime.

-The code for the LittleHorse Orchestrator and all clients is available at [our github](https://github.com/littlehorse-enterprises/littlehorse), but if you want to get started we recommend you check out our [Quickstart](./05-developer-guide/00-install.md).
+The code for the LittleHorse Server and all clients is available at [our github](https://github.com/littlehorse-enterprises/littlehorse), but if you want to get started we recommend you check out our [Quickstart](./05-developer-guide/00-install.md).
 All code is free for production use under the Server-Side Public License.

 ## How it Works